Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states 'Create or update a model definition' with a specific verb and resource.
-It distinguishes from sibling tools like contentrain_model_delete and contentrain_scaffold by focusing on save/update.
+The description clearly states 'Create or update a model definition' with a specific verb and resource.
+This distinguishes it from sibling tools like contentrain_model_delete and contentrain_content_save, which target different objects or operations.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.